 Civil: a state-sanctioned union of two people in which they share a common household (finances, property, etc.).

-Sacramental: a divinely sanctioned union of two people in which they covenant to love each other exclusively, serve one another, nurture one another (socially, emotionally, spiritually, and physically); and form a family with one another (whether or not that includes children).
+Sacramental: a divinely sanctioned union of two people in which they covenant to love each other exclusively, serve one another, nurture one another (socially, emotionally, spiritually, and physically); and form a family with one another (which may or may not include children).

 19. Do you think close family members should be allowed to get married?